HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

   I need to clean up some services on app close , which apparently I can't do
 - https://github.com/rrousselGit/riverpod/issues/2645
   The app behaves very weird when screen is locked while running

+### I have the nature of lazy loaded providers in Riverpod 😡